 “As far back as John Stuart Mill, economists have taken the amoral and self-interested Homo economicus as the model of an economic actor.
 But nobody — including Mill — believed that people are really like that,” says Bowles.
 “In recent years, behavioral experiments implemented across the world's cultures and evolutionary game theory have added a new set of economic actors, exotically named Homo altruisticus, Homo egualis, and Homo reciprocans.”

-See the full press release from the Web of Science.
+See the full press release from Clarivate.